I introduced this recipe in a blog post, but people tend to look for my recipes in this Recipes section – so I’ve added

 I have been specifically aiming for a thick and creamy yogurt with a mild flavour, but you may be less fussy.
 Your result will be largely governed by the yogurt starter you use, I really like Yeo Valley.
 I use an electric 1 litre yogurt maker, the simplest way to maintain the right temperature throughout the process, though I’ve discussed other methods previously and list instructions for other options at the bottom of this page. (eg If you pre-warm the milk, you can incubate it in a 1 litre wide-mouth flask, or an Easi-Yo maker.)

 The process takes about 8 hours (though you can leave it up to 12 hours), so start it at a time when you can attend to it again after that time.
 The initial stage is only about 10 min.

 1 litre UHT whole milk

 2 heaped dessert spoons plain bio yogurt

 Put a couple good dollops (heaped dessert-spoons) of plain, live yogurt into a small jug.
 Stir in some milk, then a bit more until the yogurt is quite thin.

 Pour the milk mixture into the inner container of the yogurt maker.
 Follow with the rest of the milk, stir, turn on and cover.
-Leave untouched for 11 hours.
-(It will be yogurt after around 8 hours, but more time makes thicker yogurt).
+Leave untouched for 10-11 hours.
+(It will be yogurt after around 8 hours, but more time makes thicker yogurt, up to a point).
 When done, turn off, and leave for an hour or two.
 Then remove inner container (without jostling) and put in fridge to chill.
 You can make it days ahead when convenient, it will be fine for a couple weeks.

 Once set, I then transfer mine to one of the old 1 litre Yeo Valley rectangular tubs I have kept, for better use of fridge space, and also so I can start another batch when the current one is not yet gone.
 If it isn’t as thick as I’d like, I strain through a couple layers of muslin I keep for the purpose.